MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 ## Summary

-This article demonstrated how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices.
+This article explained how to use application indexing and deep linking to make Xamarin.Forms application content searchable on iOS and Android devices.
 Application indexing allows applications to stay relevant by appearing in search results that would otherwise be forgotten about after a few uses.

 ## Related Links